 5. Pace: Slow or Fast?

 Specifically, training is a tempo ascriptive training.
 Slow eccentric enhances muscle damage and growth.
 A concentric explosion enhances nerve drive and power.
 It is not precise to do the same tempo for all exercises, all sessions.
-It is a habit.
+It decreases the effectiveness.

 The Data and Daily Preparedness.

-Precision Training does not exist in a vacuum.
-Your body varies day in and day out depending on your sleep, stress, nutrition, and fatigue experienced in the preceding sessions.
-A program that you wrote six weeks ago would not explain your bad night of sleep last night or why you have had a demanding week at work and are exhausted.
+Precision Training depends on your condition.
+Your body varies daily depending on your sleep, stress, nutrition, and fatigue experienced in the preceding sessions.
+A program that you wrote six weeks ago would not explain your poor sleep last night or why you have had a demanding week at work and are exhausted.

 Performance metrics that are objective are also useful.
-Bar speed, which is used to measure speed by a tracker, will tell you whether you are really working as hard as you can or whether you are tired.
-Heart rate recovery- the rate at which your heart rate lowers after a set of exercises tells you about how you are conditioned and how ready you are to begin the next set.
+Bar speed, measured with a tracker, will tell you whether you are really working as hard as you can or whether you are tired.
+Heart rate recovery- the rate at which your heart rate lowers after a set of exercises, shows your condition and how ready you are to begin the next set.
 Reps in reserve, which report truthfully, will give you an idea whether you are prescribing the correct load.

 Top Training Errors